sameerast/unofficial-sri-lankan-design-system/README.md

 ## DeSySLaG Sponsors

 We would like to extend our thanks to the following sponsors for funding DeSySLaG development.
-If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://www.DeSySLaG.lk/taylorotwell).
+If you are interested in becoming a sponsor, please contact us.

 ## Contributing